jeffersonngu/CS213Photo17/README.md

 ```
 You may notice there is a Launcher class with its own main, this is a wrapper so that the project can be compiled into a jar by Maven.
 Do not run this otherwise and use Photos::main instead

-To generate javadocs in docs, run mvnw javadocs:javadocs
+To generate javadocs in docs, run mvnw javadocs:javadocs.
+The docs are located at `docs/index.html`, which can be opened in a browser.

 ## Assumptions
 1. Copy and Move photo to another album disallows selection of albums that already contain the photo.